 Applicants who graduate from high school and receive an AA degree at the same time must meet the first year admission requirements and the major requirements when submitting the admission application.
 The Panama City campus Academic Program Guide provides you with a detailed program description, an academic map and a link to your department of interest.

-FSU Panama City admissions decision date is Nov.
-1, 2019.
-After Nov.
-1, 2019, all first-year application decisions will be made on a continual basis.
-The final deadline for first year applications is July 29, 2020.
+FSU Panama City encourages first-time college students to apply by November.
+1, 2022.
+Starting Nov.
+1, 2022, admissions decisions will be provided on a continual basis or rolling basis.
+The final deadline for first-year applications is July 29, 2023.
 All information used to make an admission decision must be received by the published deadline.

 - Apply online through our institutional application.